spot_img

 DateVenueRace format

-Thursday, March 21Spirit Mountain10km interval-start skate
+Thursday, March 21Spirit Mountain10km interval-start classic

 Saturday, March 23Spirit Mountainclassic sprint